Updated: May 2

 It causes you to leave money on the table through things like a lack of capacity or maybe arrogance

-These scenarios mean, at best, you're not going to remain competitive.
+Any of these scenarios probably mean, at best, you're not going to remain competitive.
 At worst, these mistakes could literally destroy your business.
+Complacency can legitimately lead to your ruin.

 1. Complacency: Tips for Avoiding Risks and Pitfalls